connervieira/Predator/CONFIGURATION.md

     - `silence_file_saving` is a boolean that determines whether or not Predator will display informational messages when saving files.
     - `debugging_output` is a boolean that determines whether or not Predator will display debugging messages through-out normal operation.
         - When this is set to `true`, console clearing is automatically disabled.
+- `object_recognition` contains settings related to Predator's object recogntion capabilities.
+    - `enabled` is a boolean that determines whether or not object recognition is enabled globally.
+        - Setting this to `false` removes Predator's dependency on Tensorflow and OpenCV.
 - `modes` contains settings related to Predator's operating modes.
     - `auto_start` is a string that determines which mode (if any) Predator will automatically load into upon start-up.
         - There are 4 possible values this can be set to, not including being left blank.